Metallica (album): Composition and lyrics

-The album was a change in Metallica's direction from the thrash metal style of the band's previous four studio albums towards a more commercial, heavy metal sound, but still had characteristics of thrash metal.
+The album was a change in Metallica's direction from the thrash metal style of the band's previous four studio albums towards a more commercial, heavy metal sound.
+Despite this, it still had characteristics of thrash metal.
+Some critics also described the album as hard rock and groove metal.
 The band took a simpler approach partly because the members felt the songs on ...And Justice for All were too long and complex.
 Hetfield said that radio airplay was not their intention, but because they felt "we had pretty much done the longer song format to death," and considered a good change doing songs with just two riffs and "only taking two minutes to get the point across".
 Ulrich added that the band was feeling a musical insecurity — "We felt inadequate as musicians and as songwriters.
 That made us go too far, around Master of Puppets and Justice, in the direction of trying to prove ourselves.
 'We'll do all this weird-ass shit sideways to prove that we are capable musicians and songwriters'" – and Hetfield added he wanted to avoid getting stale: "Sitting there and worrying about whether people are going to like the album, therefore we have to write a certain kind of song — you just end up writing for someone else.
 Everyone's different.
 If everyone was the same, it would be boring as shit."